 No potential public health and safety concerns have been identified in the assessment of food produced from cotton line MXB-13.
-On the basis of the data provided in the present application, and other available information, food produced from cotton line MXB-13 can be considered as safe and as wholesome as food produced from other cotton varieties.
+On the basis of the available information, food produced from cotton line MXB-13 can be considered as safe and as wholesome as food produced from other cotton varieties.